Updated January 26, 2021

 - New loss of taste or smell

-If you are experiencing the symptoms noted above, we request that you call our office immediately, in advance of visiting, so that we can minimize exposing our staff and other patients to any illness.
+If you’re experiencing any of the noted symptoms and/or are concerned that you’ve been exposed to COVID-19, we request that you call your doctor’s office immediately, in advance of visiting, so that we can minimize potentially exposing our staff and other patients to any illness.
 Next steps will be advised over the phone, which may include:

 - A virtual, telehealth visit for further evaluation